 Women may sometimes have less desire for sex, others complain of headaches, migraines or mood swings.
 In addition, hormonal contraception is associated with certain health risks.
 For example, the risk of blood clots increases.
 If you already have an increased risk of thrombosis in advance, hormonal contraception can have a detrimental effect on your health.

-The GP will be able to recognize risks through your answers to the online questionnaire or at any early stage and can weigh up appropriate alternatives.
+The doctor will be able to recognize risks through your answers to the online questionnaire or at any early stage and can weigh up appropriate alternatives.